Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 Consider the possibility that this vulnerable state you find yourself in may be a catalyst for necessary growth and change.

-Would I judge a lady for being messy and vulnerable?
+Would I judge a person for being messy and vulnerable?
 No way.
-I would celebrate her at every possible opportunity for being brave enough to go there.
+I would celebrate him/her/them at every possible opportunity for being brave enough to go there.
 I am along for that ride!

 To make it fair, I’ll share my mess with you.